RoaLogic/adv_dbg_if/README.md

 Changes compared to the Opencores version:
 - Broke out the bus-interface.
 This allows easy adaptions to support multiple bus interfaces
+- Supported Bus interfaces:
+-- Wishbone
+-- AHB3
 - Bug fixes and coding fixes (mostly blocking vs. non-blocking)
 - Migrated the code to SystemVerilog
 - Removed dependency on define statements.
 Moved to parameters and SystemVerilog packages.
 - Added support for non-32bit CPUs (e.g. 16bit, 64bit, ...).
 - Added support for non-32bit bus interfaces
+- Moved JSP to 8bit data interface

 ToDo:
 - More cleaning up to do (resets, general code, ...)
-- More work to do on the JTAG Serial Port
-	- Move to 8bit interface, instead of current 32bit interface (done)
-	- Add support for alternative bus interfaces
-- Read hardware tests
+- Real hardware tests